zebraelement/Bio-Glitter/README.md

 # Bio-Glitter
-A project idea to engineer e. coli or yeast to exhibit structural color
+A project idea to engineer e. coli or yeast to produce microstructures that exhibit structural color properties and provide irridescence.